williamteoh1976/Localization/Learn/LearningPaths-cs-cz.md

 Modules:
 - Define an AI strategy to create business value
-- Transform business processes in retail with AI
+- Define an AI strategy to create business value in retail
 - Understand the importance of building an AI-ready culture
 - Discover how to foster an AI-ready culture in finance
 - Discover how to foster an AI-ready culture in marketing